Yet another way of making Short Crust Pastry or Pie Crust which is similar to how Puff Pastry is made, but using a different process.

 Method:

 - Dice the butter and rub into the flour till it resembles bread crumbs or feels like sand.
+It’s alright if there are chunks of butter as this will help to make the layers in the crust.

 - Add the water and mix it into the dough.
 It will be quite wet.